Cryptographic Specifications of CryptPeer

 Erases:

-- any copy of
+- any temporary copy of

 20. Required Security Properties